akachi1409/akachi1409/README.md

 💬 **Ask me about**: that time I invented a new risotto recipe during quarantine, or anything Gatsby-related.

 ⚡ **Fun fact**: I love a challenge.
-That's why I run half-marathons, I play the guitar and still haven't given up on flipping tortillas.
+That's why I run half-marathons, I play the guitar and still haven't given up on playing soccer professionally.
 I know I can do it.
-My girlfriend disagrees.

 <p align="center">
   <a href="https://github.com/akachi1409?tab=repositories&sort=stargazers">